Studying the secrets of childhood memory

 She is collaborating with researchers from the University of Cambridge in the United Kingdom and Cornell University in the United States on the project, which explores whether young children reconstruct memories the same way as older children and adults.

-“I’ve found Victoria a lively and energetic research environment,” says Dr Brown.
+“I’ve found Victoria University of Wellington a lively and energetic research environment,” says Dr Brown.
 “I have great colleagues in the School of Psychology and we have lots of opportunities to work across disciplines.

 “I’m also able to include my research in my teaching.
 I love teaching as well as researching because students often offer me insights that get me thinking about things in different ways.
 It’s really stimulating and rewarding.”